SketchRudy/FilmVault/README.md

 ## Features
 - Add, edit, and delete movies in your collection
 - Search and sort by title, genre, release year, or rating
-- Backend RESTful API for managing data
+- Backend with RESTful routes for managing movie data
 - Responsive design for desktop and mobile
 - Hosted on Google Cloud